simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 Simple Example with 3 hosts ...........................

-At the most basic level, you can describe your simulated platform as a graph of hosts and network links.
-For instance:
+Imagine you want to describe a little platform with three hosts, interconnected as follows:

 .. image:: /tuto_smpi/3hosts.png
    :align: center

+This can be done with the following platform file, that considers the simulated platform as a graph of hosts and network links.

 .. literalinclude:: /tuto_smpi/3hosts.xml
    :language: xml

-Note the way in which hosts, links, and routes are defined in this XML.
-All hosts are defined with a speed (in Gflops), and links with a latency (in us) and bandwidth (in MBytes per second).
-Other units are possible and written as expected.
-Routes specify the list of links encountered from one route to another.
-Routes are symmetrical by default.
+The elements basic elements (with :ref:`pf_tag_host` and :ref:`pf_tag_link`) are described first, and then the routes between any pair of hosts are explicitely given with :ref:`pf_tag_route`.
+Any host must be given a computational speed (in flops) while links must be given a latency (in seconds) and a bandwidth (in bytes per second).
+Note that you can write 1Gflops instead of 1000000000flops, and similar.
+Last point: :ref:`pf_tag_route`s are symmetrical by default (but this can be changed).

 Cluster with a Crossbar
 .......................